-Today, the Dutch cabinet announced substantial precautionary measures in support of businesses and employment.
-These measure are aimed at mitigating economic damage due to efforts controlling the current pandemic.
-The highlights are mentioned below.
+The Dutch cabinet announced substantial precautionary measures in support of businesses and employment.
+These measures are aimed at mitigating economic damage due to efforts controlling the current pandemic.

 Businesses struggling to obtain a loan guarantee for a bank loan may apply for the Garantie Ondernemersfinanciering.
 The ceiling for loan guarantees is temporarily raised to EUR 150 M.

 Temporary relaxation of certain tax provisions

 The Dutch cabinet announced additional measures to support business owners.
 The following temporary tax relaxations are announced.